15 Points you should know if you plan to have Weight Loss Surgery in MéxicoDownload Ebook

 We must consider that there is no physical change alone in the complex system involving bariatric surgery that can overcome the evil of "mental or emotional" hunger, this is a learned behavior, a battle based on good habits, it requires a strong will power and support of the loved ones to have long term success!

-In addition to changes in ghrelin levels due to gastric sleeve surgery, there are other hormones that come into play, some which help with satiety (eg: leptin), decreased appetite and glucose control.
+In addition to changes in ghrelin levels after gastric sleeve surgery, there are other hormones that come into play, some which help with satiety (eg: leptin), decreased appetite and glucose control.

 Although there is insufficient evidence of all the mechanisms by which gastric sleeve surgery achieves such great weight loss results, the above proves that this surgery is not only restrictive but also shows metabolic changes.
 In addition, ghrelin may represent an alternate or complementary endocrine mediator in diabetes remission since it is related to metabolic syndrome, obesity, insulin resistance and insulin secretion capacity.
 In simple terms it is believed that ghrelin plays an important role not only in suppressing appetite but in terms of performance in the control of metabolic diseases.